Joseph C. Kunz, Jr.

 Faith is the compass.
 Philosophy is the map.
 This essay rejects the cheap substitution of tribes for truth and argues for first principles that anchor a life—regardless of which way the cultural wind is blowing.

-Phase 3 — The Builder's Response: Clarity, Conviction, Discipline
+Part 3 — The Recovery: Clarity, Conviction, Discipline

 Why Definitions Matter: What Richard Weaver Taught Me About Clarity